 Combat climate change by reducing greenhouse gas emissions and strengthening the community’s resilience to climate impact

-Support strong operational practices, infrastructure investments, and fiscal policies that increase public trust in the City
+Support continuous improvement, outstanding customer service, infrastructure investments, and fiscal policies that increase public trust in the City

 Invest in Lake Oswego’s high-quality parks, natural areas, and recreational amenities

-Improve transportation connections, mobility and safety for all types of trips in Lake Oswego
+Improve transportation connections, mobility and safety for all travelers and for all types of trips in Lake Oswego

 Conserve the community’s quality of life by planning for change and growth